 March — Nov 2017: Hope Domino National Tour!

 Super excited to take Hope Domino on the road!
-March — Nov 2017, we will drive a big loop around the country, engaging with a growing number of communities (40+), recognizing & celebrating the amazing everyday people who make their communties a great place to live, having FUN together, and connecting local conversations into a national dialogue about culture, identity and leadership.
+March — Nov 2017, we will drive around the country, exploring culture & identity through inclusive community conversations, recognizing & celebrating the amazing everyday people who make their communties a great place to live, having FUN together, and connecting local conversations into a national dialogue.
 (Contact me to get your city on the Route Map.)

 Together, through our diverse & unique life experiences, we will also explore the Art of Migration as a tool to navigate change, strengthen adaptability & increase capacity for taking risks.
 We invite you to share your stories!

 P.S.
 IDEAS Worth Spreading

 Hope Dominos is an independent project — a movement — to promote positive culture in the United States and globally.
 This is something that’s been on my mind and in my heart for years — literally since 2002 when I was working as the National Staff Attorney for the Justice for Our Neighbors program of the United Methodist Committee on Relief.
 I am deeply grateful to TED for giving me the opportunity to push pause on “real life” for 3 months to finally focus and develop this idea into an action plan.

 TED’s mission statement: “TED is a global community, welcoming people from every discipline and culture who seek a deeper understanding of the world.
 We believe passionately in the power of ideas to change attitudes, lives and, ultimately, the world.
 On TED.com, we’re building a clearinghouse of free knowledge from the world’s most inspired thinkers — and a community of curious souls to engage with ideas and each other, both online and at TED and TEDx events around the world, all year long.”